etijskens/wetppr/docs/evaluation.md

-# Evaluation
+# Evaluation of this course

 In this course you will be learning by doing.
-You will be given an [assignment](assignment.md), a (parallel) programming task on which you will work for several weeks, under my supervision and with my support.
+You will be given an assignment, a (parallel) programming task on which you will work for several weeks, under my supervision and with my support.

+The exam consists of a presentation of your project work (usually in the last week of the course) in which you must

+- explain the problems you encountered,
+- explain your approach,
+- provide performance measurements for the different versions your code, and for different node counts,
+- explain the performance measurements,
+- tell me what you found difficult during this course.

+During the presentation I will ask some questions, mainly because I am curious and eager to learn something, but also to ensure that you understand what you present.

+## Assignment

+Here is this year's [assignment](assignment-2022-23.md).

+## Guide lines

+### Create a Github repo for your project work
 The code that you write must be regularly committed to a [GitHub](https://github) repository.
 This has many advantages:

 - First, it serves as a backup.
 Every single commit can be retrieved at all times.
 So, you can't loose your code, even not the older versions.